 Are you a victim of dog bites in Glendale?
-If yes, you may want to know if you can take legal actions against the dog owner and what compensations can you get.
+If yes, you may want to know if you can take legal action against the dog owner and what compensation can you get.

 Fortunately, there are specific California laws applicable in your case.
 Hiring the best Glendale personal injury lawyer can help prove the owner liable for your injuries.
 And help you get the compensations you deserve as well.

 Applicable California Laws in Dog Bite Accidents

 These three California laws generally come into play when a dog attacks you in Glendale.